 Margarida Romero is research director of the Laboratoire d’Innovation et Numérique pour l’Éducation (LINE), a research lab in the field of Technology Enhanced Learning (TEL).
 Professor at Université Nice Sophia Antipolis (France) and research associate at Université Laval (Canada).
 Her research is oriented towards the inclusive, humanistic and creative uses of technologies (co-design, game design and robotics) for the development of creativity, problem solving, collaboration and computational thinking.

-Dr. Nadia Naffi is a full-time Faculty Member in Educational Technology at Concordia University.
-She is one of the inaugural Concordia Public Scholars, a winner of the SSHRC Storytellers competition (2017), a “Ma Thèse en 180 secondes” laureate, a Concordia University Newsmaker of the Week.
-Because of her involvement with the national and international media, she obtained the Graduate Research Communicator of the Year Award (2017).
+Dr. Nadia Naffi is an Assistant Professor in the Faculty of Education at Université Laval.
+She holds the Chaire de leadership en enseignement sur la transformation durable des pratiques pédagogiques en contexte numérique.
+She is the recipient of the Governor General Gold Medal (2018).
+She was one of the inaugural Concordia Public Scholars, a winner of the SSHRC Storytellers competition (2017), a “Ma Thèse en 180 secondes” laureate, a Concordia University Newsmaker of the Week.
 She is interested in the empowering and liberating aspects of disruptive pedagogies afforded by maker culture.
 She is an expert in social inclusion, social integration and social media and specializes in the design of online and offline synchronous and asynchronous training, as well as in interactive learning in a problem-based learning approach.

 Jorge Sanabria holds a doctorate in Kansei Sciences from the Advanced Research Centre in Neuroscience, Behaviour and Qualia at the University of Tsukuba, Japan.
 He completed a postdoctoral course at the University of Guadalajara, Mexico, from which he has developed the Gradual Immersion Method, a tech-based approach to promote creative cognition through collaboration.
 He is currently associate research-professor at the University of Guadalajara, where he focuses on the development of training methods and assessment of 21st century skills in digital fabrication and educational robotics environments.